What is Linear Perspective in Renaissance Art?

 It emphasizes the idea that the ends justify the means in political contexts.

-The text promotes the use of cunning, strategy, and sometimes deceit to achieve political goals.
+The text promotes using cunning, strategy, and sometimes deceit to achieve political goals.

 Machiavelli’s belief that a ruler might have to sacrifice personal morality for statecraft’s sake underpins his work.

-This pragmatic approach is encapsulated in the Machiavelli definition often associated with political manipulation.
+This pragmatic approach is encapsulated in Machiavelli’s definition, often associated with political manipulation.

 Impact and Controversies